Install KVM (QEMU) on Ubuntu 16.04 / Ubuntu 14.04

 To find whether your CPU supports VT features, run the following command.

 sudo egrep '(vmx|svm)' /proc/cpuinfo

-If the above commands returns with any output showing vmx or svm then your hardware supports VT else it does not.
+If the above command returns with output showing VMX or SVM, then your hardware supports VT else it does not.

-sudo apt-get install qemu-kvm qemu virt-manager virt-viewer libvirt-bin
+sudo apt-get install -y qemu-kvm qemu virt-manager virt-viewer libvirt-bin

 - qemu = CPU emulator.s